ArcaneCap/PositionSizer/README.md

 - Enhance error handling by raising exceptions or implementing appropriate error handling mechanisms when fetching price data for tickers to provide informative feedback to the user.
 ### 4. Modularize functions:
 - Consider modularizing functions into separate files or classes to improve code organization and maintainability.
 Create a Ticker class for ticker-related operations and a separate module for input validation and error handling.
+ - Namely:  Create a Ticker class for ticker-related operations and a separate module for input validation and error handling.